mathigon/textbooks/content/graph-theory/content.md

 > id: salesman-4
 > goals: move

-Unfortunately there is no more efficient algorithm to solve the travelling salesman problem.
+Unfortunately, there is no more efficient algorithm to solve the travelling salesman problem.
 Instead, mathematicians and computer scientists have developed various algorithms that find _good_ solutions, even if they may not be the very best one.
 These algorithms, which only give approximate solutions, are called